|

 If you use these long spade shovels as a NORMAL DIGGING spade, you will break the spade/blade in the middle AND/OR also mangle the clam.
 I never did figure out what usage the short blades spade was good for, unless you used for clams other than razor clams, like butter or horse clams, or possibly digging a ditch.

-Since these shovels are long obsolete, and when I broke the handle of my True Temper after 70 plus years of usage, (I bought it in 1954) I almost cried, as these handles were not available anymore.
-I was not about to abandon this old friend, so I made a new walnut (the wood I had on hand) handle on my metal lathe, copying the shape and length of the old one.
+Since these shovels are long obsolete, and when I broke the handle of my True Temper after 70 plus years of usage, (I bought it in 1954) I almost cried, as (you guessed it) these shovels AND handles were not available anymore.
+I was not about to abandon this old friend, so I made a new walnut handle (the wood I had on hand) on my metal lathe, copying the shape and length of the old one.
 As these handles were contoured larger at the end and not simply a cut off long handle.

 True Temper clam shovel |